As of ATL 7.0, CComModule is obsolete: see ATL Module Classes for more details.

 A CComModule instance uses an object map to maintain a set of class object definitions.
 This object map is implemented as an array of _ATL_OBJMAP_ENTRY structures, and contains information for:

 When you run the ATL COM AppWizard, the wizard automatically generates _Module, a global instance of CComModule or a class derived from it.
-For more information about the ATL Project Wizard, see the article.
+For more information about the ATL Project Wizard, see the article Creating an ATL Project.